HIPAA Readiness.

-The Security Rule and Privacy Rule, applied to cloud-hosted PHI, with breach-notification playbooks your counsel can actually use.
+US Security Rule and Privacy Rule applied to cloud-hosted PHI, with breach-notification playbooks your counsel can actually use

 Readiness guide